wytlines100/UnverifiedV2/README.md

 - Keep Sprint: keeps you sprinting automatically while moving
 - Time Display: shows a draggable on-screen clock
 - Music Player: load audio from YT as a direct URL, with a draggable interface
-- Theme selection: choose from multiple color themes for the UI
+- Theme selection: Color Picker for the GUI theme
 - Config management: save your settings and module states to a JSON file and reload them later
 - Key binding: right-click any module to assign a custom keybind
 - VPN/proxy detection: optional warning shown on menu open if a VPN or proxy is detected, with a "don't show again" option
-- Multi-language support: English and Spanish interface translations
+- Multi-language support: English, Spanish, French, Dutch and Russian translations
 - Profile avatar: a sidebar profile picture that is auto-detected by country via IP lookup, uploadable from a local image, or randomizable
 - Settings panel: toggles for module click sounds, toast notifications, UI open/close animation, module-state persistence across reloads, and the idle delay used by Anti-AFK
 - Idle delay configuration: adjustable from 5 to 120 seconds, controlling how long you can be inactive before Anti-AFK auto-enables
-- Chat Filter: Blocks profanity/Spam from `game.chat`
+- Chat Filter: Blocks any profanity/Spam from `game.chat`
 - Armor HUD - Shows Enchantments/Icons/Armor as a standalone draggable box.
 - Shine on Modules - Makes the modules shiny!

 ## Client Installation

-1. Install a Userscript manager such as Tampermonkey for your browser.
+1. Install Tampermonkey for your chromium browser.
 (Make sure Allow UserScripts is on!)
 2. Add a new script in Tampermonkey and paste all of `client.js`.
 3. Save the script and make sure it is enabled.
-(Ctrl S)
-4. Visit miniblox.io the client will initialize automatically (Notification at top should appear)
+4. Visit miniblox.io the client will initialize automatically!
 5. Press the Right Shift key to open or close the client menu.

 ## Known Limitations